-Q&A with Pirates general manager Neal Huntington
+MLB preview: Q&A with Pirates general manager Neal Huntington

 Trib: As MLB keeps changing the rules for the draft and free agency, how difficult is it to adapt and keep the same organizational philosophy?

-Huntington: Our first four years, we invested more in the draft than anybody, and we doubled and tripled our international (free agent) budget.
+Huntington: Our first four years, we invested more in the draft than anybody and we doubled and tripled our international (free agent) budget.
 It allowed us to bring in a lot of very good players.
 We felt like there were times we were able to get two first round-caliber players or two second- or third-round caliber players because of the amount of money we invested in the draft.

 The new system took that away.
-The better team you are, the smaller your (signing bonus) pool is, and it becomes that much more challenging.
+The better team you are, the smaller your (signing bonus) pool is and it becomes that much more challenging.
 We've gone from being able to spend not the top of the international pool but a lot more than we had in the past to the new rules changing the amount we can spend.
 Now, we have some of the smallest budgets in the international pool over the last three or four years.
 That's become a challenge.

 Even the old system got us.
 There were multiple picks … that we had drafted in the seventh round or the 18th round with the intent to sign for well above slot.
 Three years later, they came out as first- or second- or third-round picks.
 If we had (signed) them, we essentially would have added a whole other draft.
 That was our intent and our mindset.
 But the system got us.
 By the time we could move forward with offers on those types of players, they had shifted their mindset and committed to go to college.